-In some ways it seems entirely fitting that the death of Beatles producer, George Martin wasn’t accompanied by a burst of dramatic orchestration, a piccolo trumpet solo or a tumultuous crescendo of instruments followed by a dramatic final chord played on three different pianos.
+In some ways it seems pretty apt that the death of Beatles producer, George Martin wasn’t accompanied by a burst of dramatic orchestration, a piccolo trumpet solo or a tumultuous crescendo of instruments followed by a dramatic final chord played on three different pianos.
 That’s because a really good producer is one you barely know is there.
 They sit quietly in the background as unassuming and supportive as the gentle whir of the tape as it purrs along to the music.
 Or at least they did until it all went digital.

 Like all the slickest licks, fills and chops, good producers buried their best work deep into the mix.
 And it is on account of this burial that the gift of eternal life gets bestowed on those raw, unfinished ideas.
 Unless of course you’re talking about records by the Spin Doctors, Sheila B and the Devotion or Dean Friedman.
 None of which benefited from production at all.
 They were all dead on arrival, so to speak.